Syracuse University: 1988 crash of Pan Am Flight 103

 On December 21, 1988, 35 Syracuse University students were killed in the terrorist bombing of Pan Am Flight 103 over Lockerbie, Scotland.
 The students were returning from a study-abroad program in Europe.
 That evening, Syracuse University went on with a basketball game just hours after the attack, for which the university was severely criticized and the university's chancellor subsequently apologized.
 The bombing of Flight 103 was the deadliest terrorist attack against the United States prior to the attacks on September 11, 2001.

 In April 1990, Syracuse University dedicated a memorial wall to the students killed on Flight 103, constructed at the entrance to the main campus in front of the Hall of Languages.
 Every year the university holds "Remembrance Week" during the fall semester to commemorate the students.
 The university also maintains a link to the tragedy with the "Remembrance Scholars" program, when 35 senior students receive scholarships during their final year at the university.
-With the "Lockerbie Scholars" program, two graduating students from Lockerbie Academy study at Syracuse for one year.
+The "Lockerbie Scholars" program previously coincided with this, where two graduating students from Lockerbie Academy study at Syracuse for one year.
+The Lockerbie Scholars program underwent several reiterations throughout 2023-2026.
+It is now the "Lockerbie Fellowship", where 10 high school seniors from Lockerbie Academy travel to Syracuse for just remembrance week for an immersive experience.

-Twenty-first century
+21st century

 In 2018, the university's Theta Tau fraternity was expelled after a video showing a mock initiation ritual featuring racist, antisemitic, ableist, and homophobic language.

 In 2019, over ten instances of racist graffiti, swastikas, and other bigoted language were found around campus.
 That same week, the university suspended the Alpha Chi Rho fraternity after the university determined that four of its members yelled a racial epithet at a black student on campus.
-All social activities at fraternities were suspended for the rest of the semester as a result of these racist and anti-Semitic incidents, but officials of the university were criticized for not doing enough.
+All social activities at fraternities were suspended for the rest of the semester as a result of these racist and antisemitic incidents, but officials of the university were criticized for not doing enough.

 Days later, a white supremacist manifesto was allegedly sent to several students studying in the library using Apple's AirDrop service and was also posted on a website about Greek Life at Syracuse University—the same manifesto that had been cited prior to the Christchurch mosque shootings.
 However, the Syracuse Police Department and the university's Department of Public Safety could not find anyone who directly received the manifesto to verify these claims.
 In response, Syracuse University denied that there was any "credible threat", and the chancellor said that the alleged circulation of the manifesto "was probably a hoax" in an address to the University Senate.